ErpNetDocs/tech/reference/config-options-reference.md

 - b.The user sets it manually.

 37. Key - **RevokedBusinessRules**
 - a.Action: When this key has value, the validation and the action of the business rules, which codes are specified as a key value, is not performed.
 The codes of the business rules must be listed comma-separated (for example 27407, 26881 ..).
-Since version 2018.2, Business Rule's codes must be set with its full code including "R" (eg R27408, R26881 ...).
+Since version 2018.2, business rules' codes must be set with their full code including "R" (eg R27408, R26881 ...).
 If the key value is changed, the client application requires a restart.
 - b.The user sets it manually.

 38. Key - **DisableQueryingForSaveOnClose**